Kuodo79/2024SCTP-DataAnalysis/README.md

 ## Project Overview

-As a data analyst with the Neuro Compass Foundation's research team, my goal is to conduct a comprehensive analysis of five major mental health disorders: Anxiety, Bipolar Disorder, Depression, Eating Disorder, and Schizophrenia.
-This analysis will provide data-driven insights into the global distribution, prevalence, and trends of these disorders, as well as explore correlations with socioeconomic factors like GDP Per Capita, Income Level and Suicide Rates, with a focus on regional disparities.
+As part of the Neuro Compass Foundation’s research team, my goal as a data analyst is to conduct a comprehensive analysis of five major disorders: Anxiety, Bipolar Disorder, Depression, Eating Disorder, and Schizophrenia.

+This analysis will uncover patterns and trends in how these disorders are distributed globally and how they connect to socioeconomic indicators such as GDP, income levels, and suicide rates.
+We looked closely at geographical and temporal distributions to highlight disparities that need attention.

-The findings will directly support the foundation’s mission by raising awareness of the links between Mental Disorders, socioeconomic conditions, and Suicide Rates.
-They will also guide advocacy efforts, inform policymaking, allocate resources effectively, and promote targeted mental health interventions worldwide.
+These findings will advance our foundation’s mission by raising awareness of the critical connections between mental health and socioeconomic factors.
+They will inform advocacy efforts, shape policy decisions, optimize resource distribution, and drive impactful, targeted mental health interventions globally.

 ---